jraillard/gitrdone/doc/step2_basic_local_commands.md

 - Commit the changes
 - Open the README file using the [Markdown Preview in VSCode](https://code.visualstudio.com/docs/languages/markdown)

-&rarr; Gosh we mentionned the french pancake recipe but this file is contained in another branch so our link is broken :grimacing:
+&rarr; Gosh we mentionned the french pancake recipe but this file is contained in another branch so our link is broken. :grimacing:

 :bulb: Let's **rebase** it !